Restraining Orders in Florida

 abuser is neither a family member nor a member of the household.
 If anyone

-commits two or more acts of violence or stalking against an individual
+commits two or more violent acts or stalks an individual or an immediate

 Dating Violence Injunctions: Similar to domestic violence restraining orders, this type of restraining

-order is for situations wherein the victim suffers abuse at the hands
+order is for situations wherein the victim is facing abuse at the hands

-of someone who is not a member of the household, but rather is someone
+of someone who is not a member of the household, but someone with whom

-the past six months.
-If a boyfriend or girlfriend has committed any act
+six months.
+If a girlfriend or boyfriend committed any act of violence

-of violence against their partner, or has given their partner reason to
+against his or her partner, or has given the partner reason to believe

 can provide some protection.

-Sexual Violence Injunctions: Regardless if the victim engaged in an ongoing relationship with the perpetrator
+Sexual Violence Injunctions: Regardless if the victim was in a relationship with the perpetrator within

-within the past six months, if anyone commits any act of sexual violence
+the past six months, if anyone commits any act of sexual violence against

-against another, the victim is eligible for a sexual violence restraining
+another, the victim is eligible for a sexual violence restraining order.

-order.
-Given that sexual violence is an incredibly broad category, the
+Given that sexual violence is an incredibly broad category, the key requirement

-key requirement to obtain this restraining order is that the victim must
+to obtain this restraining order is that the victim must have reported

-have reported the incident to law enforcement officials and must cooperate
+the incident to law enforcement officials and cooperate with a criminal